benjaminnamo/carbitrage/README.md

 # Carbitrage - Distributed Car Arbitrage System

 ## Overview

 This project is a distributed vehicle arbitrage system designed to find the best vehicle deals across multiple cities, based on either **lowest price** or **best price-per-kilometer ratio**.
-It operates as a fault-tolerant, leader-based cluster of nodes using the **Bully Election Algorithm**, file replication, and reconciliation strategies to ensure consistency and reliability.
+It operates as a fault-tolerant, leader-based cluster of nodes using the **RAFT Consensus Algorithm**, file replication, and reconciliation strategies to ensure consistency and reliability.

 The system consists of:
 - A frontend web interface and CLI client